caitlynmn/BIOSTAT821_EHRProject/README.md

 ## Analysis

-Define the following functions to interrogate the data.
-In each one, include a function docstring describing its computational complexity _at runtime_ (i.e. after parsing into the global data structures).

 ### Old patients

 The function `num_older_than(compared_age: float, patient_data: list[list[str]]) -> int` takes the data and returns the number of patients older than a given age (in years).
 For example,